beezwax/fmrest-ruby/README.md

 ## Disclaimer

-This project is not sponsored by or otherwise affiliated with FileMaker, Inc, an Apple subsidiary.
-FileMaker is a trademark of FileMaker, Inc., registered in the U.S. and other countries.
+This project is not sponsored by or otherwise affiliated with Claris International Inc., an Apple Inc. subsidiary.
+FileMaker is a trademark of Claris International, Inc., registered in the U.S. and other countries.